deepshika1211/Packing-Checklist-Chatboat/README.md

 ✈️🧳 The Packing Checklist Chatbot is an interactive, AI-inspired travel assistant that helps users generate smart, personalized packing checklists and outfit plans for trips.
 Designed with a vibrant UI and enhanced with game challenges, this single-page web app provides a fun and functional travel planning experience.

-✨ Features
+✨ Features:

-🤖 AI Chat Assistant
+🤖 AI Chat Assistant:

 → Natural, conversational interface